-Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past decade, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
-The R-22 and HCFC mandates are expected to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical code R410A.
+The R-22 and HCFC mandates are expected to have the HVAC industry turn to a more green friendly refrigerant with a technical code R410A.
 R410A has been shown to be safer for the environment.

-The answer to this question hinges on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems offer benefits to Albany homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Current R-410A systems have many benefits to Albany homeowners that Dry Charge units do not.
+Some of the benefits include:

 - Current production refrigerant solutions ensuring longer life and extended availability of refrigerant